Updated: October 25, 2023

 There are certain differences between short and long-term rentals.

 For short-term rentals, you will need an Alojamento Local (AL) Local Accommodation License.
-This allows property owners to rent out their properties.
-This is a very good option if you are looking to only stay in Portugal for part of the year.
+This allows property owners to rent out their properties and for them to be able to get rental income from their property.
+This is a very good option if you are looking to stay in Portugal for part of the year.
 You will be able to rent out your property for the rest of the year, providing you with a good inflow of cash.
 Indeed, the Portuguese property market can be very lucrative as it’s a popular tourist destination due to the climate, beaches, and rich history.

 It is important to note that there may be location restrictions for AL licenses, so be sure to check this before buying a property with the intention of renting it out.

 You can read our article here for more information: Alojamento Local Tourist Letting Registration: An Overview.